Antonykibet/qyurate/README.md

-  # AI Call Analytics SaaS Landing Page
+  # Qyurate Landing page

-  This is a code bundle for AI Call Analytics SaaS Landing Page.
-The original project is available at https://www.figma.com/design/BKHnsAyEadROxI0nNbUcUI/AI-Call-Analytics-SaaS-Landing-Page.
+  Informative and onboarding webapp for Qyurate prospects.

   ## Running the code